aehaynes/btcpokerstats/README.md

 Disclaimer: This was my first time using a few of these tools, especially Django.
-The code may be ugly/buggy.
+YMMV

 You can donate here if you're feeling generous: 1JNNXWAbG82RyRSHfLbZjEdWFo2M5gK9cU